 An essential oil is the pure, concentrated liquid essence of a plant commonly derived through steam or water distillation.
 Essential oils can come from the seeds, stem, bark, roots, flowers or the leaves of plants.
 There are hundreds of essential oils in common use worldwide; a marvelous variety of engaging smells and uses depending on geographic location and the plants that naturally grow there.

 Essential oils are commonly clear in color, although some are yellow or amber.
 They possess high levels of key nutrients, antioxidants, organic acids and other beneficial compounds.

-Essential oils are typically inhaled for their benefits, either through aromatherapy as with an essential oil diffuser, or they can be topically applied to the skin or hair.
-Some essential oils can be consumed when diluted, but this is relatively uncommon, due to their high chemical concentrations.
+Essential oils are typically inhaled, either through aromatherapy as with an essential oil diffuser or they can be topically applied to the skin or hair.
+Some essential oils can be consumed when diluted, but this is relatively uncommon due to their high chemical concentrations.